eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 Editing modules
 --------------------------------------------------------------------------------

-The Acceleo editor is be default associated with the ``.mtl`` file extension.
+The Acceleo editor is by default associated with the ``.mtl`` file extension.

 Syntax Highlighting
 ________________________________________________________________________________